astropy/astropy/docs/config/index.rst

 Usage Tips
 ----------

-Keep in mind is that `~astropy.config.ConfigurationItem` objects can be changed at runtime by users.
+Keep in mind is that `~astropy.config.ConfigItem` objects can be changed at runtime by users.
 So it is always recommended to read their values immediately before use instead of just storing their initial value to some other variable (or used as a default for a function).
 For example, the following will work, but is incorrect usage::